 Faith shook.
 “The last time I met Anihilato, it tried to grab me.”

 “Then I definitely want to meet.
 It lives underground, right?”

 “You can go alone,” she said.
 “I don’t wanna see that thing again.”

 “I’ll protect you, I promise,” said Dan.
-“I just want to ask if Beatrice is alright.
+“I just want to make sure Beatrice is alright.
 I’ve even brought Anihilato an offering.”
-Dan reached into the furnace for Virgil Blue’s cricket.
+Dan reached into the furnace for the cricket.
 It was a tan smokestack with ten black eyes around its head.
 “A cricket from Virgil Blue.
 You can help us smoke it.”

 “Well… okay.
 But only because there’s nothing but cockroaches over here.
 I can’t stand it!”
 Faith led Dan over a dune.
 “Light it up!
 We’ll smoke on the way.”

 “I didn’t bring a lighter.
-Let’s ask for one from the King of Dust.”
+Let’s bum one from the King of Dust.”